 - AccumUL Answers: A traditional universal life policy with the most flexibility and will last forever as long as sufficient premiums are paid.
 A free chronic illness rider is included.
 Ages 0-85 can apply with benefit amounts from $100,000 to over $1 million.

 - Indexed Universal Life Express: A no medical exam indexed UL policy that provides low-cost lifetime coverage for clients who don’t need large amounts of coverage and would rather skip the exam.
-Ages 18-75 can apply with coverage amounts from $25,000 to $300,000 (top end varies by age).
+Individuals aged 18-75 can apply, with coverage amounts ranging from $25,000 to $300,000 (the top end varies by age).

-It’s worth noting that universal life policies are complicated and should not be purchased without working with a seasoned insurance agent adept at how these life insurance options work.
+It’s worth noting that universal life policies are complex and should not be purchased without consulting a seasoned insurance agent who is knowledgeable about how these life insurance options work.

-Working With A Licensed Mutual Of Omaha Agent Vs The Company Directly
+Working With A Licensed Mutual Of Omaha Agent Instead Of Buying Directly From The Company

-Mutual of Omaha life insurance for seniors is sold directly by the company and through licensed agencies.
+Mutual of Omaha life insurance policies for seniors are sold directly by the company and through licensed agencies.
+The options differ greatly depending on how you buy.

 In short, if you call Mutual of Omaha directly, guaranteed acceptance whole life insurance is the only product they can offer you.